Building Community from the Sea Up

 - Strong Leadership: We recognize that leadership comes from within and is key to maintaining social resilience in times of change.
 Through our investment in education, workforce pathways, and leadership training, as well as our Fellows program, we help Maine’s coastal communities address today’s pressing issues and partner with them ensure they have the tools they need to thrive in a changing world.
 We are also committed to advancing conversations, understanding, and action around inclusion and equity—in our local communities and beyond.

 The Island Institute works to sustain Maine’s island and coastal communities, and exchanges ideas and experiences to further the sustainability of communities here and elsewhere.

 We envision that Maine’s year-round island communities will thrive and lead as examples of sustainability.

-View the Island Institute’s program accomplishments and financial information in our latest Philanthropic Report.
+View the Island Institute’s program accomplishments and financial information in our latest 2022 Annual Report.

 - We respect the diversity of islanders’ perspectives, cultures, and heritage.